-Although most agencies assign MSW employees to work one-on-one with interns, there are a variety of alternatives.
+Although most agencies assign MSW employees to work one-on-one with interns, there are a variety of alternative models of field education.
 Experienced MSW Field Educators may coordinate internships (and meet with students at least one hour a week) while agency supervisors without an MSW can provide daily task supervision.
 Group supervision is another alternative.